 This is a one-time, non-renewable $5,000 scholarship award paid in two installments $2,500 in September and $2,500 in January.

 One award is granted annually to either a full-time undergraduate graduate student or full-time graduate student currently in the School of Informatics and Computing.
 The student must have a record of academic excellence and a minimum GPA of 3.5 on a scale of 4.0.
 Preference is given to those who have demonstrated or expressed a stated interest in innovation and entrepreneurship.

-The MLS program offers financial aid to qualified applicants who are considered non-residents (for tuition purposes) of the state of Indiana.
+The MLIS program offers financial aid to qualified applicants who are considered non-residents (for tuition purposes) of the state of Indiana.
 This financial aid would reduce the tuition portion of their bursar fees (the cost per credit hour) to the equivalent of the Indiana resident rate.

 A qualified applicant is someone who has completed a bachelor’s degree (BA or BS) from a regionally-accredited college or university, with at least a 3.0 undergraduate GPA, based upon transcripts from all academic work.